-- Due date of your return.
+• Due date of your return.
 Returns are due by the 15th day of the month following the due date of your federal corporation return.
-When the 15th falls on a Saturday, Sunday, or legal holiday, the due date is the next business day. - Extensions.
+When the 15th falls on a Saturday,

+Sunday, or legal holiday, the due date is the next business day.
+See "What's new" for more information.

+- Extensions.
 See the instructions for the extension checkbox below.
 Include your extension as the final page of your return when you file. - Estimated payments and prepayments.
-Please identify all estimated payments claimed by completing Schedule ES on your return.
+Identify all estimated payments claimed by completing Schedule ES on your return.
 List all payments that were submitted prior to filing your return.
 Include the corporation name and Federal employer identification number (FEIN) if a payment was made by an affiliate of the filing corporation. - Online payments.
 You may pay online for any return at www.oregon.gov/dor. - Making electronic payments with your e-filed original return.
-We accept electronic payments when you e-file your original return.

-- Making check or money order payments with your paper return.
+We accept electronic payments when you e-file your original return. - Making check or money order payments with your paper return.
 Make your check or money order payable to Oregon Department of Revenue.
-Write the following on your check or money order:
+Write the following on your check or money order: - FEIN. - Tax year 2016. - Daytime phone.

-- FEIN

-- Tax year 2015.

-- Daytime phone.